-After ten years of raising these amazing pigs, preserving the lines and lineages, and working relentlessly to maintain the Idaho Pasture Pig breed, the vision that the Farris' had has also become our vision.
-It never ceases to amaze me how often I hear "this pig is perfect" or "I hope no one ruins this breed like has happened to other breeds.".
+After years of raising these amazing pigs, preserving the lines and lineages, and working relentlessly to maintain the Idaho Pasture Pig breed, we remain dedicated to preserving this amazing breed.
+It never ceases to amaze us how often we hear "this pig is perfect" or "I hope no one ruins this breed like has happened to other breeds."
 That is the goal of the Idaho Pasture Pig Registry.
-The mindset of some people is that bigger is better, but that isn't the case with the Idaho Pasture Pig and it is the job of the IPPR to maintain the integrity of the breed.
+The mindset of some people is that bigger is better, but that isn't the case with the Idaho Pasture Pig, and it is the job of the IPPR to maintain the integrity of the breed.
 There are always other breeds available for those that don't appreciate the quality, size, temperament, growing ability, grazing ability, and overall Idaho Pasture Pig.
-The Farris' developed this amazing breed of pig and it is what it is today because of the dedication, education, and love we have for this breed and the continual work of the Idaho Pasture Pig Registry.
+The Farris' developed this amazing breed of pig and it is what it is today because of the dedication, education, and love we have for this breed and our continual work through the Idaho Pasture Pig Registry.
+We couldn't do it without the dedication of many responsible breeders who understand the importance of preserving this amazing breed.